 (Note: All photos copyright Nate of Travel Lemming)

 Tulum Travel Resources

 ✓ Wondering where to stay in Tulum?
 To get the best Tulum accommodation you’ll have to book online before you arrive.
 There are numerous accommodation options on Booking.com – from luxury resorts on the beach to midrange hotels and cute guesthouses in town.
 Goats On The Road uses and recommends Booking.com due to their awesome cancellation policy, discounts and deals.
 Click here to see properties available in Tulum, Mexico.

 ✓ With all of the fun things to do in Tulum, it’s important to have adequate travel insurance.
-Goats On The Road have used and recommend World Nomads (one of the most popular options for travellers).
+Goats On The Road use and recommend Safety Wint.
 Click here for a free quote.

 ✓ If you’d like to rent a car in Tulum or any other place in Mexico, we recommend checking out the prices on Expedia.com.
 This is the booking company we went with when we spent 2 months in Manzanillo Colima.
 Be warned though, in Mexico, you’ll have to pay around $15 more per day for mandatory insurance fees.
 Goats On The Road always uses Expedia for our car rentals.
 Click here to find the latest prices.

 ✓ For tours, activities and other things to do in Tulum, check out Get Your Guide for low prices and excellent service.
 Always cross-reference your tours with reviews and find one that suits your needs.